pypy/pypy.org/posts/2025/07/pypy-v7320-release.rst

 If you are a python library maintainer and use C-extensions, please consider making a HPy_ / CFFI_ / cppyy_ version of your library that would be performant on PyPy.
-In any case, both `cibuildwheel`_ and the `multibuild system`_ support building wheels for PyPy.
+In any case, `cibuildwheel`_ supports building wheels for PyPy.

 .. _`PyPy`: https://doc.pypy.org/
 .. _`RPython`: https://rpython.readthedocs.org